AdaptiveCpp/AdaptiveCpp/.github/ISSUE_TEMPLATE/bug_report.md

    * host compiler
    * CUDA version (if applicable)
    * ROCm version and how ROCm was installed (if applicable)
+   * targeted OpenCL implementation (if applicable)
 * How you have compiled your application and which arguments you have passed to `acpp`.
 In particular, which backends and hardware you have compiled for.

 **Optional additional diagnostic information**
 The following information can potentially help us:
-* For compilation/toolchain or setup-related issues: Setting the environment variable `ACPP_DRYRUN=1` during compilation will cause `syclcc` to print the commands it would execute instead of actually executing.
+* For compilation/toolchain or setup-related issues: Setting the environment variable `ACPP_DRYRUN=1` during compilation will cause `acpp` to print the commands it would execute instead of actually executing.
 This can help verify the sanity of your setup.
-* `syclcc --hipsycl-version` prints information about the AdaptiveCpp configuration that may be interesting for setup-related issues.
+* `acpp --acpp-version` prints information about the AdaptiveCpp configuration that may be interesting for setup-related issues.
 * For issues related to the runtime, setting the environment variable `ACPP_DEBUG_LEVEL=3` will cause it to print *a lot* of diagnostic information that might be helpful.
 Attach the output of your program with `ACPP_DEBUG_LEVEL=3` if you think it might be helpful for your issue.
 * Recent AdaptiveCpp versions include a tool called `acpp-info`, which will print information about available backends and devices.
 This may be interesting for issues related to e.g. device visibility.

 **Additional context**
 Add any other context about the problem here.

+**Important: Acceptable AI usage in bug reports** Please take note of the information below.
+You may then remove this section from your bug report.
+* It is acceptable to use AI to aid e.g. in formatting your issue, or to improve language and style.
+* Please do **NOT** use AI to speculate on root causes of bugs.
+We have repeatedly made the experience that AI tools are challenged when it comes to diagnosing AdaptiveCpp issues.
+Instead they often confidently point in the wrong direction, wasting maintainer time.
+We reserve the right to close bug reports that use AI in this manner.
+When we're at our wits' end, we can ask AI on our own, thank you very much :-)
+* Please do **NOT** use AI in a way that conflates actual observed evidence and AI-generated speculation.
+This makes it hard to disentangle what is actually evidence, and what may be an AI confidently being wrong.
+We reserve the right to close bug reports that use AI in this manner.
+* We reserve the right to close AI-generated bug reports that do not conform to this issue template.